libp2p/specs/6-interfaces.md

 ## 6.1 libp2p

 libp2p, the top module that interfaces all the other modules that make a libp2p instance, must offer an interface for dialing to a peer and plugging in all of the modules (e.g. which transports) we want to support.
+We present libp2p interface and UX on setion 6.6, after presenting every other module interface.

 ## 6.2 Peer Routing